crcardenas/Mycetomoellerius_spn/README.md

 # Mycetomoellerius_spn
-Using an integrative taxonomic approach to delimit a sibling species, Mycetomoellerius mikromelanos sp. nov.
-(Formicidae: Attini: Attina)
+Data for "Using an integrative taxonomic approach to delimit a sibling species, Mycetomoellerius mikromelanos sp. nov.
+(Formicidae: Attini: Attina)" in prep for PeerJ.